 Homeschool Christian Academy | Groves Christian College | Riverside Christian College | Australian Christian Home Schooling | Australian Homebase Academy | Seabrook Christian School | South East Home Education | Homeschool WA | Jubilee Christian College | Australian Christian College

-Basically, you need to register to homeschool when using these companies, but it should be as easy as providing their curriculum as your plan.
-Australia has limited numbers of these-if you know of any more please tell me so I can add them to the list.
+Basically, you need to register to homeschool when using these companies, but it should be as easy as providing their curriculum with ideas on how you’ll individualise it for your plan.
+Australia has limited numbers of these – if you know of any more please tell me so I can add them to the list.

 Now onto the option that is generally the cheapest and most flexible, but does require you to plan (but you can get lots of help with that).